-(2) Insert the floppy disk / USB flash disk that contains the BIOS file into the floppy disk drive or the USB port.
+(2) Insert the floppy disk or USB flash disk that contains the BIOS file into the floppy disk drive or a USB port.

-Press during POST to enter the BIOS setup program.
+Press during POST to enter the BIOS setup utility.
 Go to the Tools menu, then select EZ Flash 2 and press <Enter>.